freeai-dev/free-cursor-client/README.md

 # Free Cursor Client

-Free Cursor Client is a client for managing Free Cursor accounts.
+Free Cursor Client is a tool for managing Free Cursor accounts.

 ## Usage